AlexYousif/IsThisIntegerPrime/README.md

 # IsThisIntegerPrime
 This program *implements* a function--viz., "is_Prime," which takes an integer value and returns true if the integer is a prime number, and false otherwise.
 The implementation of the "is_Prime" function is done in the main function.
-Furthermore, the assert functions are used as a way of debugging, as is required by the lab assignment.
+Furthermore, the assert functions are used as a way of debugging.